alexandre-lelain/nocode-nobug/src/pages/lighthouse/index.md

 - [Performance](https://developers.google.com/web/tools/lighthouse/v3/scoring#perf): it measures the global performance of your page.
 The main metrics are the _First Meaningful & Contentful Paints_, the _Time To Interactive_ and the _Speed Index_.
 In brief, it audits how **fast** the page is.
 - [Accessibility](https://developers.google.com/web/tools/lighthouse/v3/scoring#a11y): it measures how **accessible** your page is.
 It performs various checks on the page's elements, like the _colors contrast_, the _aria-x_ attributes and many more.
 The audit has to pass an exhaustive list defined in [this document](https://web.dev/lighthouse-accessibility/).
 - [Best Practices](https://developers.google.com/web/tools/lighthouse/v3/scoring#best-practices): it measure how much the best practices encouraged by the [W3C](https://www.w3.org/) or [Google's standards](https://web.dev/lighthouse-best-practices/) are respected.
-For example, it will check if your website is served via _HTTPS_ or if errors are logged in the console.
+For example, it will check if your page is served via _HTTPS_ or if errors are logged in the console.
 In brief, it stands for the **reliability** of your page.
-- [SEO](https://web.dev/lighthouse-seo/): it measures how optimized and **standardized** your website is for search engines.
+- [SEO](https://web.dev/lighthouse-seo/): it measures how optimized and **standardized** your page is for search engines.
 It checks, for example, if the _document_ contains _meta tags_ and _semantic titles_.
 - [Progressive Web App (PWA)](https://developers.google.com/web/tools/lighthouse/v3/scoring#pwa): it measures if your website is able to be installable and usable by all users.
 It has to pass the audit basedon the [Baseline PWA Checklist](https://web.dev/pwa-checklist/#baseline).
 For example, one of the required items is the full responsiveness of your pages.

 Except for the **PWA** audit in the latest versions of the tool, they all are rated from **0** to **100**.